Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/zen-master.md

 # Moving Target
 Starting at 6th level, you learn that the best defense is to not be there when it happens.
 When you're hit by a melee attack, you may spend one ki point and use your reaction to evade it completely.
 You may move up to half your movement speed afterwards without provoking opportunity attacks.

-#
+# Playful Push
-Starting at 11th level,
+Starting at 11th level, whenever an enemy makes a melee attack against you and misses, you may use your reaction to break their balai and knock them [[prone]].